 All new degree-seeking students are required to demonstrate initial placement levels in English and Math upon entry to the College in order to register for their first semester.

 Additionally, any student wishing to register for English and/or Math courses may also need to demonstrate specific placement levels in order to satisfy a particular course prerequisite.
 Please be aware that some programs may require higher and/or additional means of placement.

-Options to Demonstrate Initial Placement Level (Reading, Writing, and Math)
+Options to Demonstrate Initial Placement Level (English and Math)

 Math Assessment: Students planning to take a Math class or New Degree Seeking Students will need to take an ALEKS math assessment test.
 Initial placement needs to be taken at the Testing Center, Building A, Room A148.